sahil87/bloghexo/source/_posts/2018/Switching-back-from-hugo-to-hexo.md

 date: 2018-12-23 02:20:00
 ---

-I has been really long since I blogged anything.
+It has been really long since I blogged anything.
 The primary reason was that blogging and searching through the existing blog had become tougher than required.
 Probably because of Hugo and the theme that I selected in it.

 Spent today shifting sahil.cc back from hugo to hexo.
 Ended up paying a heavy price for not sticking as closely as possible to the Markdown spec (and depending hugo/hexo specific plugins instead).